fredericobenevides/dotfiles/README.md

 Config files to set up my system.

+## Before Installation

+For Mac OS:

+Install the xcode from the App Store

 ## Installation

-For Mac OS:

-Install the xcode com the App Store

-Download the dotfiles to the root path and run the install ruby script

-`$ git clone git://github.com/fredericobenevides/dotfiles ~/.dotfiles && cd ~/.dotfiles && ./install.rb`

-For Linux:

-Download the dotfiles to the root path and run the shell script
+Download the dotfiles to the root path and goes to the dotfiles folder

-`$ git clone git://github.com/fredericobenevides/dotfiles ~/.dotfiles && cd ~/.dotfiles && ./install_base.rb`
+`$ git clone git://github.com/fredericobenevides/dotfiles ~/.dotfiles && cd ~/.dotfiles`

+If you have git and ruby on your machine, run:

+`./install.rb`

+Otherwise

+`./install.sh`

 **Have Fun**